Editor’s Note: This post has been updated with new links and fresh content.

 We’ll go over ethnic affinities in a later section as well.

-Relationship Status: When it comes to the relationship status that Facebook users disclose on their profile, you have a few to choose from:
+Facebook users who disclose on their relationship status on their profiles have a few options to choose from:

 - Open Relationship